PlagiatBros/tap192/man/MANUAL.md

     Setup and kit are optional.
 If setup and/or kit is not defined, pan will be set for any matching instrument in every kit(s) and/or in every setup(s).

 * `/instrument/get/pan` <int_or_string: setup> <int_or_string: kit> <int_or_string: instrument> (optional <string: address>):<br />
     Send instrument pan to the specified osc_address.
-If osc_address is not defined, tapeutape will send the instrument pan back to the address from which it received the osc message.
+If osc_address is not defined, tap192 will send the instrument pan back to the address from which it received the osc message.

 * `/instrument/get/miditune/by_name` <int_or_string: setup> <int_or_string: kit> <int_or_string: instrument> (optional <string: address>):<br />
     Same as `/instrument/get/miditune`, except setup, kit and instrument names are used instead of IDs in the feedback message.